 Queen's University employees who routinely purchase for the University, can be designated by the head of their faculty or department to receive a Procurement Credit Card (P-Card).
 The person applying for a P-Card must be a Queen's employee.
-Please contact the Credit Card Program Assistant (See Contact List) for more information.
+Please contact the Credit Card Program Manager (See Contact List) for more information.

+The cardholder will be contacted by SPS Department once their new card has been received.
+Cardholders will have 10 business days to pickup their card, registered it and receive the required reconciliation training.
+If cards are not picked up within the 10 business their card will closed and returned to issuing financial institution.
 After receiving a P-Card and signing a receipt form, which states how the card is to be used and reconciled, cardholders will need to activate the card before they will be able to use it.
 P-cards need to be activated within 24 hours of receipt.
 To activate a procurement card follow the instructions that are received in the envelope with the card.

 Like the rest of the Access Online features, self-registration has been designed to be intuitive; however, to ensure a positive experience, here are a few helpful hints:

 Go to: https://access.usbank.com and click on the “Register Online” link.

 HINT - Do not forget to sign up for “email notification” which will prompt the system to send a message to your “IN” basket each month reminding you it is time to reconcile.
 This can be found under the “My Personal Information” tab.
 Click on “Email Notification” type in your email address and go to the bottom of the page under “Statement Notification” and click “Status” to “Enable”.
 Please note if you do not have transactions for the current month no email will be received, but the monthly "Account Activity" statement still needs to be printed and dual signatures obtained.